Leo-C/liMO/README.md

 These python files expose python functions referenced in ```scripting.properties``` configuration file with syntax:
 ```<function_name_in_sandbox>=<module>.<function_name_in_py_file>```

-Note that *plugins* module (directory itself) must not be included in fully-qulified name of python funtion.
+Note that *plugins* module (directory itself) must not be included in fully-qualified name of python funtion.
 E.g.:
 ```len=stringutils.strlen```
 is referencing *strlen()* function into file ```stringutils.py``` (*module*) under ```<base_dir>/plugins``` directory (implicit) using it as *len()* in file ```events.properties```